 Hong Kong check-in counter service: 6/10

 In-flight meal: 6/10

 Overall rating: 69/90

 I am delighted that EVA Air has joined the star alliance.
 As a frequent flyer of this airline, I could now earn my points flying with other members of the alliance which makes the program much more attractive than before.
 The 'Infinity mileagelands' program is an upgrade over the previous.
-Flying with this airline is recommended by me especially if you are flying from South-east Asia to US or vice versa.
+Flying with this airline is recommended by me especially if you are flying from South-east Asia to the US or vice versa.
 Taipei Taoyuan Airport may not be the newest but its a decent airport for transit.
-Airline has improved by leaps and bounds.
+The airline has improved by leaps and bounds.
 It offers newer products especially in J class (Royal Laurel) which is definitely worth a try.
 Is this airline better than its fiercest rival, China Airlines?
 Stay tuned for my trip report.
 So go ahead and book yourself with EVA Air - a reliable airline that you can depend on.

 Thank you for reading my latest trip report!

 Feel free to ask any questions.